-The endpoints were generally effective at handling general threats from cyber criminals...
+The Endpoints were generally effective at handling general threats from cyber criminals...

-Most products were largely capable of handling public webbased threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+Most products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.

-.. and targeted attacks were prevented in nearly all cases by most products.
+..and targeted attacks were prevented in nearly all cases by most products.

 Most products were competent at blocking more targeted, exploit-based attacks.
-Seven out of nine stopped every targeted attack.
-VIPRE's product missed the most.
+All but Sophos stopped them all.

-False positives were not an issue for the products
+False positives were not an issue for the products.

-All of the endpoint solutions were good at correctly classifying legitimate applications and websites.
-They allowed all of the legitimate websites and applications with the exception of products from Microsoft and Sophos, which each blocked one.
+All of the Endpoint solutions were good at correctly classifying legitimate applications and websites.
+They allowed all of the legitimate websites and applications.

-Which products were the most effective?
+• Which products were the most effective?

-Products from Kaspersky Lab, Microsoft and Symantec achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-All of the other products also performed well enough to achieve AAA awards.
+Products from Broadcom and Kaspersky were the only ones to achieve a 100% total accuracy rating.
+Those from Microsoft and McAfee achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+Microsoft, Kaspersky, McAfee and FireEye products performed well enough to achieve AAA awards.